 Intonation is about the musicality of voice.
 The way your voice rises and falls, known as patterns of pitch, determines enormously how much others listen.
 We tend to switch off when a voice is too monotone or sing song.

-Chang opens her talk with a strong mix of rising and falling intonation.
+She opens with a strong mix of rising and falling intonation.
 She’s doing so to emphasise the choices we make between two things: This or that (0:14-0:19).
 "Think of a hard choice you’ll face in the near future.
 It might be between two careers – artist and accountant".
 If you keep listening to 0:22, you can hear she’s repeating that similar pattern of intonation.

 Then at 0:22-0:28 Chang breaks that pattern to position her next sentence as a question.
 Notice on screen how she even visually reinforces that with a question mark?
 Questions are the perfect place to hear rising intonation and her use of it here reflects the uncertainty we might face when asking ourselves questions to make hard choices.